Adan-Muridi/Adan-Muridi/README.md

 Web developer
 -------------

-"Hi, I'm a newly graduated junior developer.
+Hi, I'm a newly graduated junior developer.
 I have recently completed my first internship as a developer.
 I have a strong foundation in the .Net stack and am proficient in languages/frameworks such as C# and ASP.NET, as well as JavaScript and React.
 I'm excited to continue learning and growing as a developer and am eager to contribute to meaningful projects.
-Thanks for visiting my profile!"
+Thanks for visiting my profile!

 * 🌍  I'm based in Stockholm
 * 🧠  I'm learning TypeScript